iMythms/RDPGenie/README.md

-Here’s a clean and professional README.md for your RDPGenie project:

-⸻

 # RDPGenie

 **RDPGenie** is a lightweight Streamlit web app that converts PAM-generated `.sh` session files (which contain `rdesktop` commands) into compatible `.rdp` configuration files for use with **Microsoft Remote Desktop** on macOS.